christophe81/christophe81.github.io/_posts/2020-5-14-Duo SSO-Citrix-ShareFile.md

 layout: post
 title: Duo SSO + Citrix ShareFile Configuration Guide
 categories: SAML SSO
+excerpt:
+## How to Configure Duo SSO SAML 2.0 for Citrix ShareFile

+*All docs on this site are unofficial*

+### Prerequisites:
+1. You have a [ShareFile](https://sharefile.com) account that supports SAML authentication
+1. [Duo SSO](https://duo.com/docs/sso) is already configured with an authentication source

+### Outline
+1. What's been tested
+1. SSO Configuration Steps
 ---

 ## How to Configure Duo SSO SAML 2.0 for Citrix ShareFile